 Formerly known as the Regent Beverly Hills, this glamorous hotel is now the Beverly Wilshire Beverly Hills.
 One can experience the best of the Four Seasons hospitality right here.
 The rooms and suites are stylishly comfortable, the best you can experience.
 The hotel's spa offers several treatments, some of which include the use of aromatherapy oils and marine and plant extracts.
 If you're looking for some time away from the kids you should consider the spa's Ice Cream “Treat”ments for kids!
 Call ahead or check website for more details.

 Located right on the clean Santa Monica sand, this hotel offers outstanding ocean views, surf sounds and cottage-style beachfront rooms.
 Custom luxury beach decor permeates this plush hotel, as do the beautiful, ostensibly three-dimensional paintings depicting the days of Santa Monica in the 1930s.
-Its proximity to the surf makes it the ideal choice for those who wish to sleep to the sound of crashing waves.
-Dining choices include 1 Pico, a premier Los Angeles area restaurant, and The Living Room, which features a daily happy hour.
+Its proximity to the surf makes it the ideal choice for those who wish to sleep to the sound of gentle waves.
+Dining choices include 1 Pico, a premier restaurant, and The Living Room.

 This wondrous and magical 1940s Mission-style hotel is nestled in a 12-acre (five-hectare) landscaped woodland garden.
 Meander over the bridge on Swan Lake as you enter the foyer/reception area, and you are transported to a land of fairy-tale wonder, lavishness and anonymity.
 The California-French cuisine in the dining room has won many accolades.
 Stay for a drink in the bar or on the patio, and enjoy the pianist.
 Rates vary with season.
 Hotel Bel-Air was opened in 1946 and has served celebrities and politicians who appreciated the hotel's luxurious charm.